Spice (musician): 2017–2019: Love & Hip Hop: Atlanta and Captured

-2020–present: 10 and Emancipated
+2020–2022: 10 and Emancipated

 In March 2020, Spice announced the release of her debut studio album, which was executively produced by Shaggy.
 Its lead single, "Frenz", was released to streaming platforms on 18 December 2020.
 "Go Down Deh", featuring Shaggy and Sean Paul, was released as the album's second lead single on 30 April 2021.
-Its accompanying music video quickly amassed millions of views, with the song becoming a success on streaming platforms.
+Its accompanying music video quickly amassed millions of views, the song becoming a success on streaming platforms.
 "Go Down Deh" was ranked number 48 on NPR Music's list of the 100 Best Songs of 2021.
+With the song's success, Spice performed with Sean Paul and Shaggy on Good Morning America, The Wendy Williams Show and Jimmy Kimmel Live!
 Spice's debut studio album, 10, was eventually released on 6 August 2021, debuting at number six on the Billboard Reggae Albums chart.
 It was nominated for Best Reggae Album at the 64th Grammy Awards in 2022.

 In November 2021, Shaggy confirmed Spice's departure from VP Records.
 Following that, she announced the release of her second studio album, Emancipated.
-Its lead single, "Clap Clap", was released on 22 July 2022.
-On 25 August 2022, Spice shared via Twitter a short snippet of the uncensored music video for "Tape Measure", the album's second single, which quickly went viral.
+Its lead single, "Clap Clap", was released in July 2022.
+In August, Spice shared via Twitter a short snippet of the uncensored music video for "Tape Measure", the album's second single, which quickly went viral for its graphic visuals.
 Emancipated was released on 26 August 2022, debuting at number seven on the Billboard Reggae Albums chart.
-The same month, she was featured alongside Capella Grey on Karlie Redd's single "Werk", and on Stefflon Don's "Clockwork".
-In September, she collaborated with Nigerian singer Yemi Alade on the single "Bubble It".
-In October, she appeared on Skeng and Nicki Minaj's remix of "Likkle Miss" called "THE FINE NINE REMIX".
+A deluxe edition was released in 2023.
+The same month, she was featured alongside Capella Grey on Karlie Redd's song "Werk", and on Stefflon Don's "Clockwork".
+In September, she collaborated with Yemi Alade on the single "Bubble It".
+In October, she appeared on Skeng and Nicki Minaj's second remix of Skeng's single "Likkle Miss" called "THE FINE NINE REMIX" on which she was featured alongside Destra Garcia, Pamputtae, Lisa Mercedez, London Hill, Lady Leshurr, Patrice Roberts and Dovey Magnum.